Skip to main content

 1. diabetes.niddk.nih.gov/dm/pub...atistics/#what

-This page titled 4.5A: Diabetes is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Brian Lindshield via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 4.5A: Diabetes is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Brian Lindshield via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?